rogerbinns/apsw/_sources/about.rst.txt

 APSW wraps the `SQLite C API
 <https://www.sqlite.org/c3ref/intro.html>`__.
 That means when SQLite
-adds new constant or API, then so does APSW.
+adds new constants or APIs, then so does APSW.
 You can think of APSW as the Python expression of SQLite's C API.
 You can `lookup
 <genindex.html#S>`__ SQLite APIs to find which APSW functions and
 attributes call them.